 To be honest, the idea for this slide deck came about as I was browsing some of my old 3d renderings that I did for a different project about 10 years ago.
 There were a series of simple illustrations consisting of big / heavy chains lying on a dark gray service, and for some reason or another “supply chain management” was the first thing that I thought of when seeing them again for the first time in many years.

-This is a six-page slide deck, featuring all the basic elements you’ll need to create a memorable presentation.
+This is a six-page slide deck (the same structure that I used for both my Cloud Computing PPT and my brain PowerPoint template), featuring all the basic elements you’ll need to create a memorable presentation.
 The cover slide features a simple 3d rendering of two chain links connected by a single glowing-hot link.
 It’s a metaphor of course: think of that glowing chain-link as the critical element in a supply chain.
 Without it, you can’t connect everything together.
 Brilliant, eh?

 The rest of this supply chain management PowerPoint template consists of the following pages: